The Great Escape

 Call of the Wild: The Great Outdoors is a Great Escape

 Ready to escape the city and reconnect with nature, family, and friends?
-Just 60 sixty miles west of DC, tucked into the foothills of the majestic Blue Ridge Mountains, you will discover Rappahannock County, one of Virginia’s best-kept secrets.
+Just 60 miles west of DC, tucked into the foothills of the majestic Blue Ridge Mountains, discover Rappahannock County, one of Virginia’s best-kept secrets.
 It is also one of only four entrances to Shenandoah National Park.
-In just 36 hours you can breathe in the fresh air, explore magnificent trails, sip award-winning wines, and dine in some of the finest restaurants Virginia has to offer.
+Breathe in the fresh air, explore magnificent trails, sip award-winning wines, and dine in some of the finest restaurants Virginia has to offer.

 Friday